 How is the Blue Line’s construction being paid for?

-The Blue Line construction will be paid for in part by the local transit tax, other local sources, and potential federal funds.
+The Blue Line construction will be paid for in part by the local transit tax, other local sources and federal funds.

 How will the Blue Line’s operating expenses be paid for?

-The Blue Line operations will be paid for through the local transit tax.
+The Blue Line operations will be paid for through fare box revenue and local transit tax.

 Fares and Fare Collection